Special Tactical Operation and Rescue Team of Malaysia: STORM Special Course (4 weeks)

 Candidates who complete all of the assessments at the end of this course will be awarded with a STORM patch during the passing out ceremony.

 Advanced training

-Firefighters who have completed the STORM Special Course are already considered STORM members.
-However, STORM members are required to complete STORM advanced training.
+Firefighters who have completed the STORM Special Course are considered STORM members.
+However, to remain in the unit, they must also complete STORM advanced training.

 Compulsory STORM advanced trainings

-The advanced training was not done in a row, but rather in phases.
+The mandatory advanced training was not done in a row, but rather in phases.
 The majority of the advanced training listed here is only available to STORM firefighters.
 Each course is conducted at FRAM and normally has two levels: basic and advanced.
 Among the training that STORM firefighters must do are the following: